Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/dev-intro.md

 ## 8. Plugin System

 The Horizon Game Server implements a plugin system to allow for easy extension of server functionality.
-This system is managed by the `plugin_manager.rs` module.
+This system is managed by the `plugin_manager` module.

 ### 8.1 Plugin Structure
 Plugins are implemented as dynamic libraries (`.dll`, `.so`, or `.dylib` files) that can be loaded at runtime.
 Each plugin must implement certain traits and expose specific functions: